Bardolph-Automation-Inc/bardolph/docs/language.rst

     # comment
     hue 360 # red
     saturation 100    # 100% saturation
     brightness 60.0   # 60% brightness
     kelvin 2700

     set all

-    on all
+This script sets the colors of all known lights to a bright shade of red.

-This script sets the colors of all known lights to a bright shade of red and turns all of them on.
+Note that the `set` command is what actually causes the lights to adopt the new settings and change their colors.
+The `all` parameter causes the given settings to be applied to all of the lights found on the network.

-When a value isn't specified a second time, the VM uses the existing value.
+When a setting isn't specified a second time, the VM uses the existing value.
-For example, the following reuses numbers for `saturation`, `brightness`, and `kelvin`
+For example, the following reuses numbers for `saturation`, `brightness`, and `kelvin`:

 .. code-block:: lightbulb